John Lackey: Professional career

+Draft and minor leagues

 The Anaheim Angels selected Lackey in the second round of the 1999 Major League Baseball draft as the 68th overall.
 He began his professional career with the Boise Hawks in the Short Season Class A Northwest League, posting a 6–2 record and a 4.98 ERA.
 Already in his first year, Lackey became known for his competitiveness.
 According to MLB.com, Tom Kotchman, the veteran manager, recalled "one particular game when he tried to replace Lackey only to have the tall Texan tell him otherwise.
 Sure enough, Kotchman trotted back to the dugout and Lackey kept dominating, as if to say, 'See?
 I'm not done yet.'"

 In 2000, Lackey split his time between the Single-A Cedar Rapids Kernels, High-A Lake Elsinore Storm, and Double-A Erie SeaWolves.
 Because of his quick ascent up the minor league ladder, he was named the Angels' Minor League Pitcher of the Year, posting a combined 15–9 record with a 3.15 ERA.
 He began 2001 with Double-A Arkansas before being promoted in July of that year to the Triple-A Salt Lake Stingers, where he struggled a bit, posting a 3–4 record and a 6.71 ERA.
 He recovered in the 2002 season, being named Best Pitching Prospect of the Pacific Coast League and accumulating an 8–2 record with a 2.57 ERA.